PaulTreanor/paultreanor.com/content/blog/electron-custom-icon.md

   - Code
 ---

+# Adding custom electron app icons on Mac with electron-build

 ### Setting up an Electron app using React and electron-build
 - You can set up a simple Electron app that uses electron-build by following [this blog post](https://blog.devgenius.io/how-to-build-and-publish-an-electron-app-with-react-tutorial-971e1d9d27ce).
 - Remove the Windows build code from `package.json`.
 Your `package` and `publish` scripts should look like this: